Dynamic mode decomposition for detecting oscillatory transient activity via sparsity and smoothness regularization: DMD for detecting active modes

 This constraint imposes a sparsity structure on the solution of Eq.~\eqref{Eq:Opt Problem For z proj} given by $\mathcal{R}_{m}$.

 By using the above two-step method, we solve our optimization problem with the sparsity and smoothness regularization.
+Note that the two-step procedure is necessary because $\ell_1$ regularization in the first step introduces a well-known amplitude bias~\cite{PostLASSO}; the penalized solution systematically underestimates the true amplitudes.
+By re-solving the problem in the second step with $\ell_1$ penalty removed and inactive modes constrained to zero (via $\bR_m^\top \by = \bm{0}$), we recover physically accurate, unbiased amplitude values for the selected active modes.
+The constraint $\bR_m^\top \by = \bm{0}$ is enforced by restricting the optimization variables to the $|\mathcal{R}_m|$ active components.
+That is, the inactive components are fixed at zero, and the optimization is performed only over the active components, which reduces the problem to a standard unconstrained least-squares minimization for the active modes.
+In Sec.~\ref{Sec:SimpleExample}, we show that this two-step procedure is crucial for accurately capturing the transient dynamics of the system.
 We note that the active DMD modes are chosen at each time step to satisfy the sparsity and smoothness, in contrast to the sparsity-promoting DMD that chooses the active DMD modes over the whole time domain~\cite{spDMD}.